HydeZero/RSSReader/README.md

 This works on Windows, Mac OS, and GNU/Linux systems.

-### Workflow Notes
-The Windows workflow will fail since the code contains features that were added after the Python version that is installed on it. (match case, added in Python 3.10).
-Linux workflows work though.
-Github, please update Python on windows-latest.

 ## Directions to use
 First, clone this repository using git clone.